-- If it is possible to discriminate between suppliers/growers by reason of their shareholding status, then suppliers/growers who are shareholders are worse off by reason of Zespri participating in the Tomua settlement. - The Pools are not a convenient accounting device.
+- There is no material distinction between suppliers/growers who are shareholders and those who are not.
+Therefore it is not possible to discriminate between suppliers/growers by reason of their shareholding status. - If it is possible to discriminate between suppliers/growers by reason of their shareholding status, then suppliers/growers who are shareholders are worse off by reason of Zespri participating in the Tomua settlement. - The Pools are not a convenient accounting device.
 They are a structure by which suppliers/growers accept collective returns and share risk of inadequate returns. - The risk of Tomua returns rested with suppliers/growers and not with the New Zealand Kiwifruit Marketing Board ("NZKMB").
 Zespri did not inherit or incur a liability in respect of poor Tomua returns.
 The Tomua Settlement did not settle or remove a Zespri liability and so there was no benefit to Zespri shareholders. - The Tomua entitlement was to be paid from the Green Pool and any risk or liability lay with this pool.

-in its submission on the second provisional decision in summary made the following points:
+in his submission on the second provisional decision in summary made the following points: